CMDR COE Annual Conference 2019

 |

-In the eve of the Conference, CMDR COE will hold beside a workshop MSG-147 - M&S Support for Crisis and Disaster Management Processes and Climate Change Implications.
+The MSG-147 - M&S Support for Crisis and Disaster Management Processes and Climate Change Implications workshop will be conducted in the margins of the Conference.

 SYNOPSIS